-Masked information on the identity of the assigned medical device should not be disclosed during the study (refer to Section 9.4).
-If the treatment code needs to be broken in the interest of subject safety, the Investigator is encouraged to contact an appropriate Study Sponsor representative prior to unmasking the information if there is sufficient time.
-Dependent upon the individual circumstances (i.e., medical emergency), the code may be broken prior to contact with the Study Sponsor.
-The Study Sponsor must be informed of all cases in which the code was broken and of the circumstances involved.
-Additionally, the Study Sponsor may be required to unmask the information in order to fulfill expedited regulatory reporting requirements.
+Masked information on the identity of the assigned medical device should not be disclosed during the study.
+[REDACTED] If the treatment assignment needs to be unmasked in the interest of subject safety, the investigator is encouraged to contact an appropriate study sponsor representative prior to unmasking the information if there is sufficient time.
+Dependent upon the individual circumstances (i.e., medical emergency), the treatment may be unmasked prior to contact with the study sponsor.
+The study sponsor must be informed of all cases in which the masking was broken and of the circumstances involved.
+Additionally, the study sponsor may be required to unmask the information in order to fulfill expedited regulatory reporting requirements.

-11.6 Follow-Up of Subjects with Adverse Events
+11.6 Follow-up of Subjects with Adverse Events

-The Investigator is responsible for adequate and safe medical care of subjects during the study and for ensuring that appropriate medical care and relevant follow-up procedures are maintained after the study.
+The investigator is responsible for adequate and safe medical care of subjects during the study and for ensuring that appropriate medical care and relevant follow-up procedures are maintained after the study.

-The Investigator should provide the Study Sponsor with any new safety information (which includes new AEs and changes to previously reported AEs) that may affect the safety evaluation of the device.
+The investigator should provide the study sponsor with any new safety information (which includes new AEs and changes to previously reported AEs) that may affect the safety evaluation of the device.
 For AEs that are unresolved/ongoing at time of discontinuation, any additional information received at follow-up should be documented in the eCRFs up to study completion (i.e., database lock).
-Any additional data received up to 3 months after subject completed the study should be documented and available upon the Study Sponsor's request.
+Any additional data received up to 3 months after subject has completed the study should be documented and available upon the study sponsor's request.

 All complaints received after this time period will be considered and processed as spontaneous (following the postmarket vigilance procedures) and should be communicated to the medical device's manufacturer as per local requirements.
+The investigator should also report complaints on non-Alcon products directly to the manufacturer as per the manufacturer's instructions or local regulatory requirements.